qistoph/EspSwarmUpdater/README.md

 - Show image description/version instead of hash in devices and categories list
 - Link image in categories list
 - Add type public key and allow public key uploads (to verify sigs)
-- Keep track of image datetime added and last seen